samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 #### Protect an NPC or Object

 The characters must act as bodyguards or protect some object in their custody.
-As a complication, an NPC under the party’s protection might be cursed, panicked, unable to fight, or apt to risk the lives of the adventurers through dubious decisions.
+As a complication, an NPC under the party's protection might be cursed, panicked, unable to fight, or apt to risk the lives of the adventurers through dubious decisions.
 The object the adventurers have sworn to protect might be sentient, cursed, or difficult to transport.
 Such an encounter might be a combat encounter or an exploration encounter, with either [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) monsters or a dangerous environment threatening the NPC or object the characters are trying to protect.
 If the characters are protecting an NPC, this objective can add an element of social interaction to a combat or exploration encounter.

 #### Retrieve an Object